danielFields/Data_Warehouse_With_AWS_Redshift/README.md

 The ETL process that is used here is:
 1. Copy data from S3 to a staging schema in Redshift (OLTP Schema Name = `STAGE`).
-2. Insert data into a Star Schema (OLAP Schema Name = `STAR`) by quetying data from the Staging schema.
+2. Insert data into a Star Schema (OLAP Schema Name = `STAR`) by querying data from the Staging schema.

 ## Purpose of Database
 To store data from user activity on our Sparkify Music Streaming App in a database whose structure allows for analytical dataset creation and ad-hoc querying across several dimensions.